What’s Really in Your Hair Care? The Truth About What You’re Using

 Boldly Basic Shampoo

 This is what I use when my hair feels heavy, and I want it clean without overdoing it.
 It gets everything out, doesn’t dry my hair out, and doesn’t set off a chain reaction where I suddenly need three more products to fix what just happened.
 It’s easy, it’s consistent, and my hair stays cooperative.
+I can use it multiple washes in a row without my hair flipping on me, which is usually my test.
 That’s really all I’m asking for.
+If your routine suddenly feels heavy or high-maintenance, this resets it without creating a new problem.

 Seen Magic Serum

-I only use this on my ends, because if it gets anywhere near my roots I immediately regret my choices.
+I only use this on my ends because if it gets anywhere near my roots, I immediately regret my choices.
 My ends look dry way before the rest of my hair does, and this fixes that without turning my whole head into a slick situation.
-One tiny pump, bottom half only, and my hair looks intentional instead of like I forgot to finish getting ready.
+One tiny pump, bottom half only, or it gets too slick fast.
+My hair looks intentional instead of like I forgot to finish getting ready.
+If your ends look dry but your roots get oily fast, this fixes that without turning your whole head greasy.

 Pete & Pedro Texture Volumizing Powder